-42 Is there a general scheme of reorganisation or insolvency administration in your jurisdiction?
+Is there a general scheme of reorganisation or insolvency administration in your jurisdiction?

-There is a general scheme of restructuring and insolvency administration in the UK.
+There are general schemes of restructuring and insolvency administration in the UK.
 The most common process is that of administration, governed by Schedule B1 of the Insolvency Act 1986.
 Under these rules the administration of a company must achieve one of the following objectives (in order of priority):